Media and disinformation

 Russia's war in Ukraine

-These book chapters and free journal articles explore how the media can shape attitudes toward war.
+These books and articles explore how the media can shape attitudes toward war.
 This includes examining the role of disinformation as a weapon of warfare.

 Journal and blog articles